sindresorhus/awesome/readme.md

 - [Crypto Currency Tools & Algorithms](https://github.com/kennethreitz/awesome-coins) — Digital currency where encryption is used to regulate the generation of units and verify transfers.
 - [Open Source Supporters](https://github.com/zachflower/awesome-open-source-supporters) - Companies that offer their tools and services for free to open source projects.
 - [Design Principles](https://github.com/robinstickel/awesome-design-principles) - Create better and more consistent designs and experiences.
+- [You Don't now X](https://github.com/ythecombinator/You-Dont-Know-X) - Miscellaneous *Computer Science* and related *underground* resources which show you don't know that much about something you thought you knew.

 ## License